PeerHerholz/Cog_Com_Neuro_ML_DL/_sources/introduction/pages/introduction_1.md

 Why should we combine `deep learning` and `neuroscience`?
 Is this actually warranted and feasible?
 Check the amazing talk from [Dr Yoshua Bengio](https://yoshuabengio.org/) titled `Deep Learning and Neuroscience Synergy: from synapses to consciousness` to obtain first insights!

 Sorry, the video won't render here because of its youtube settings.
 Thus, please just click on it to watch it on [youtube](https://www.youtube.com/embed/bBNj5h8xIrc).
-It's a great overview with a lot of though provoking aspects.
+It's a great overview with a lot of thought provoking aspects.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bBNj5h8xIrc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>